The Mayo Civic Center Region I Wrestling Hall of Fame Committee has selected eight new members for induction on Saturday, March 11, 2023.

 Trent was a three-time state finalist, winning titles in 1997 and 1998 at 130 pounds.
 He was runner-up in 1999 after battling in a close match to future Iowa Hawkeye Ty Eustice of Blue Earth Area.
 Trent’s prep career record was 150-22.
 Trent was recruited by J Robinson and proudly wrestled for the University of Minnesota Golden Gophers for five years.
 He was a member of all three national champion teams, as an athlete in 2001 and 2002 and as a coach in 2007.
-He enlisted in the United States Navy after the 2007 season and served his country for the past 16 years as a United States Navy Seal.
+He enlisted in the United States Navy after the 2007 season where he has served his country for the past 16 years.
 He plans to retire from the Navy in four years and is currently deployed.
 Trent is raising his three-year-old son in a wrestling household.
 Trent and Kate have him training daily, doing an obstacle course in their backyard.
 Trent has a nephew graduating from Marine Corps Boot Camp on the day of his induction, but he will either video teleconference or put together a video.
 Thanks for serving, Trent, and we look forward to your speech.

 Dustin Speltz, Lewiston-Altura – Athlete